dotnet/docs-maui/docs/supported-platforms.md

 # .NET MAUI supported platforms

-.NET Multi-platform App UI (MAUI) apps can be written for the following platforms:
+.NET Multi-platform App UI (.NET MAUI) apps can be written for the following platforms:

 - Android 5.0 (API 21) or higher.
 - iOS 10 or higher.